-I have a very strange orchid in my Blue Mountains garden.
+I have a very strange orchid in my Blackeath garden.
 Its botanical name is Gastrodia sesamoides.
 This leafless, Australian native has been dubbed the Potato Orchid, as the tubers the plants grow from were roasted and eaten by Aborigines (particularly the Wurundjeri people of central Victoria).
 They are very rich in starch.
 Apparently the trick to finding them outside flowering season is to note where bandicoots have been scratching.
 The snuffling marsupials can smell the tubers, which are said to resemble watery beetroot.

 Hmm, they don’t sound particularly appealing to me, especially as I detest beetroot.
 However, I thought that since I’m writing this piece and since I have so many, I should at least know what the tubers look like.
 Hope they didn’t mind being sacrificed for research.